Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Introduction

 Data is the fuel that drives AI-ML technologies.
 The rapid integration of AI-ML technologies into nearly every industry, coupled with declining storage costs, has elevated \emph{data} to be one of the most valuable assets of the 21st century.
 According to~\citet{AcumenDM}, the U.S. big data market alone is projected to reach approximately $\$ 473$ billion by 2030---a testament to data's growing strategic and economic importance.
 As data becomes an increasingly important economic asset, developing a rigorous theory of data pricing is essential to establish the foundations of emerging data-driven economic paradigms.

 In this paper, we study revenue-optimal pricing strategies for a centralized data marketplace that sells datasets to a group of budget-constrained buyers.
 The marketplace offers $m$ datasets, denoted by $\Dcal_1, \Dcal_2, \dots, \Dcal_m$, and serves $n$ buyers with respective budgets $b_1, b_2, \dots, b_n$.
 Each dataset $\Dcal_j$ consists of $s_j$ data records.
-Let $p_j \colon [0, s_j] \to \mathbb{R}_{\geq 0}$ be a monotone pricing function for each dataset $\Dcal_j$, where $p_j(s)$ denotes the payment required for $s$ data records from $\Dcal_j$.
+Let $p_j \in \mathbb{R}_{\geq 0}$ be the price of each dataset $\Dcal_j$.
+Purchasing $z_j$ data records from $\Dcal_j$ requires a payment of $p_j\cdot(z_j/s_j)$.
 This pricing model reflects common practices in some real data marketplaces.
-For example, commercial platforms such as Snowflake Marketplace allow data providers to charge buyers on a usage-based basis, including per-query and per-row pricing for access to paid dataset~\cite{suger_snowflake_pricing}.
+For example, commercial platforms such as Snowflake Marketplace allow data providers to charge buyers on a usage-based basis, including per-query and per-row pricing for access to paid datasets~\cite{suger_snowflake_pricing}.
 Similarly, third-party data marketplaces employ volume-based pricing schemes, with providers such as Bright Data charging per thousand records accessed~\cite{brightdata2026datamarketplaces}.

-Once the marketplace sets a pricing function $p_j \colon [0,s_j] \to \mathbb{R}_{\geq 0}$ for each dataset $\Dcal_j$, each buyer demands a utility-maximizing combination of data records, possibly drawn from multiple datasets, subject to their budget constraint.
-The marketplace's goal is to determine optimal pricing functions to maximize the total earned revenue.
+Once the marketplace sets a price $p_j \geq 0$ for each dataset $\Dcal_j$, each buyer demands a utility-maximizing combination of data records, possibly drawn from multiple datasets, subject to their budget constraint.
+The marketplace's goal is to determine optimal prices to maximize the total earned revenue.
 In order to state our model and results clearly, it is important to first understand the buyer's utility model over the available datasets and their underlying records.

 \paragraph{Utility for data.} In this paper, following Shannon's information-theoretic view, we model data as an asset that reduces uncertainty~\cite{veldkamp2023valuing,cover2005entropy}.
 We consider environments where buyers are machine learning (ML) agents seeking to improve the accuracy of their predictions, for which additional data enhances precision.